A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Problem Statement

-Despite the fact that these problem names have been used interchangeably in the literature, or some studies may include a combination of these assumptions, we tried to categorize the assumptions based on the first two papers that introduced the problem.
-In this study, we address both of these problems in our algorithm and solve instances from both natures and compare our results with the best current methods.
-These differences in the problem assumptions are handled mainly in the dynamic programming layer.
+Despite the fact that these problem names have been used interchangeably in the literature, or some studies may include a combination of these assumptions, we tried to categorize the assumptions based on the first two papers that introduce the problem.
+In this study, we address both of these problems in our algorithm, solve instances from both natures, and compare our results with the best current methods.
+These differences in the problem assumptions are handled mainly in the DP layer.